jusanherndon/blog/tech/video management/video journey.md

 # Consequences of HEVC and the birth of AV1

 As a result of HEVC being locked behind a paywall, this stifled video on the internet.
-The big players like Google basically bought out the [VP9](https://en.wikipedia.org/wiki/VP9) and have their own special codec for YouTube.
+The big players like Google basically bought out the [VP9](https://en.wikipedia.org/wiki/VP9) codec and had their own special codec for YouTube.
 But as for other companies like Netflix and Vimeo they had to use H.264 which is really [old](https://en.wikipedia.org/wiki/Advanced_Video_Coding) or pay for HEVC.
 So eventually a lot of the big companies got together and made AV1 and the [AOM](https://aomedia.org/).
 Because the point of all of these websites is not to sell you a video codec, but each big company wanted an amazing experience, without each company having to pay MPEG's fee for HEVC.
 For context H.264 is from 2003 and H.265 is from 2013.
 So every web company streaming video was eager for a lot of improvements to how videos are stored and shared.

 # Switching to AV1